zigurous/unity-cc0textures-importer/README.md

 ## Asset Licensing

-All assets by CC0 Textures are provided under the **Creative Commons CC0 License** (public domain).
-Read the [license details](https://help.cc0textures.com/doku.php?id=website:license) for more information.
+All assets by ambientCG are provided under the **Creative Commons CC0 1.0 Universal License**.
+Read the [license details](https://help.ambientcg.com/01-General/Licensing.html) for more information.